 Law of 100: Curiously enough, Blood Will Tell has this.
 While collecting 100 of the common items (Jyukai's Medicine) gives you a "1up" (the game calls it this), it's really just an extra life bar.

 Lighter and Softer: Blood Will Tell.
-In the original story, Hyakkimaru grows increasingly bitter, jaded and vicious as the story continues and he is continuously exposed to the horrors of the Fiends, war, and the ungratefulness of those he saves (the village he saves from the Fiend Yudai being a prime example).
-In Blood Will Tell, he never quite loses his idealism or heroic nature.
+In the original story, Hyakkimaru grows increasingly bitter, jaded and vicious as the story continues and he is continuously exposed to the horrors of the Fiends, war, and the ungratefulness of those he saves (the village he saves from the Fiend Yudai being a prime example), with heroism being pretty much an afterthought.
+In Blood Will Tell, he's played as being far more heroic and idealistic from the get-go, and never quite loses it all.

 Little Mister Badass: Originally just The Load to Hyakkimaru, Dororo eventually proves to be a resourceful and clever fighter on his own.
 In "The Two Sharks" chapter, oarsman Shiranui rows the bandit and his men (along with Dororo, whom they kidnapped to locate a treasure) in the middle of the water so they will become food to his two pet sharks.
 Dororo alone rallies up the bandit and his remaining men and chooses to dive into the water.
 Luring one of the sharks as bait, while jumping out of the water Dororo JUMPS ON TOP OF ITS HEAD AS THE BANDIT AND HIS MEN THRUST SWORDS INTO ITS STOMACH.
 Pure. bad. ass.